MrBeee/roll/Readme.md

 1. Creating a new project can be done using a **survey wizard**.
 At present there is one wizard suitable to generate templates for land seismic and OBN-data.
 A marine wizard is in the making.
 2. Parameters can be modified added or deleted from the **property pane**.
 Behind the scenes, this updates the xml-structure, which is always visible from the Xml-tab in the main window.

-But if you are familiar with the xml-structure , you can edit the xml data directly and apply any changes using the '**Refresh Document**' toolbar button.
+But if you get familiar with the xml-structure, you could edit the xml data directly and apply any changes using the '**Refresh Document**' toolbar button.